immervoll/ALKIArma3Server/README.md

 | `-e STEAM_PASSWORD`           | Steam password |
 | `-e HEADLESS_CLIENTS`         | Launch n number of headless clients                       | `0` |

-The Steam account does not need to own Arma 3, but must have Steam Guard disabled.
+The Steam account is required to own Arma 3 and must have Steam Guard disabled.

 List of Steam branches can be found on the Community Wiki, [Arma 3: Steam Branches](https://community.bistudio.com/wiki/Arma_3:_Steam_Branches)